 - to remain steadfast or in good spirits at the moment of defeat: He knew that as a candidate he didn't have a chance in the world, but he campaigned anyway and died game.

-- make game of, to make fun of; ridicule: to make game of the weak and defenseless.
+make game of, to make fun of; ridicule: It's cruel to make game of the weak and defenseless.

-- not functioning (or functioning) at one’s usual level: She’s been off her game since she came back from vacation.
+- performing well, or as well as usual: She’s been noticeably sharper and really on her game since she came back from vacation.